SmithSamuelM/Papers/whitepapers/kram.md

 Each database entry value provides the window-size parameters for that cache-type.
 These are represented by the window size tuple described below.

-##### Window Size Tuple
+##### Cache-type Value

-The values in the window size table are a tuple of the following form:
+Each value in the cache-type database is the set the window size parameters as a tuple of the following form:
-`(d, sl, ll, xl)` where:
+`(d, sl, ll, xl, psl, pll, pxl)` where:
 `d` is the network time server clock drift/skew in milliseconds.
-`sl` is the lag used for cache windows of attached-seal-reference or attached-signature-single-key authenticated messages.
-The `sl` stands for "short lag" because there is no need to wait for additional signatures to be collected.
+`sl` is the short lag in milliseconds used for cache windows of attached-seal-reference or attached-signature-single-key authenticated messages.
+A short lag is required because there is no need to wait for additional signatures to be collected.
+Typically, the `sl` is at most a multiple of the network latency, no more than a few seconds.
-`ll` is the lag used for cache windows of attached-signature-multi-key authenticated messages.
-The `ll` stands for "long lag" because additional time is needed to collect signatures from multiple signers for multi-key authenticated messages.
-The value of `ll` may be much greater than `sl`.
+`ll` is the long lag in milliseconds used for cache windows of attached-signature-multi-key authenticated messages.
+A long lag is required to collect signatures from multiple signers for multi-key-authenticated messages.
+The value of `ll` may be much greater than or equal to  `sl`.
+Typically, it is some multiple of `sl`.
 It may be minutes, hours, days, or weeks.
-`xl` is the lag used for cache windows of exchange transactions that include all exchange messages with the same exchange ID.
-The `xl` stands for "exchange lag" because extra time is needed for all messages in an exchange transaction.
-Exchange messages without an exchange ID are not considered part of a transaction, so are not included in any exchange transaction window cache.
-The value of `xl` may be much greater than `ll`.
+`xl` is the exchange lag used for the cache window size of exchange transactions that include all exchange messages with the same exchange ID.
+The exchange lag is requried to allow extra time for all messages in an exchange transaction.
+Messages without an exchange ID are not considered part of a transaction; this includes `exn` messages with an empty `x` field, so they are not included in the exchange transaction window cache.
+The value of `xl` must be greater than or equal to `ll`.
 Typically, `xl` would be some multiple of `ll`.

-When evaluating a cache window, the value for `l` in the cache window expression is taken from one of `l`, `sl`, or `xl` in the cache window tuple value, based on the appropriate evaluation logic for the message ID and/or exchange  ID.
+`psl` is the prune short lag in milliseconds used as the prune cache window size of attached-seal-reference or attached-signature-single-key authenticated messages.
+The value of `psl` must be greater than or equal to `sl`
+`pll` is the prune long lag in milliseconds used as the prune cache windows size of attached-signature-multi-key authenticated messages.
+The value of `pll` must be greater than or equal to `ll`.
+`pxl` is the prune exchange lag in milliseconds used as the prune cache window size exchange transactions that include all exchange messages with the same exchange ID.
+The value of `pxl` must be greater than or equal to `xl`.

-The following constraints must be applied:
+The following constraints must be satisfied:
 `0 <= d`
 `0 < sl <= ll <= xl`
+`0 < sl <= psl`
+`0 < ll <= pll`
+`0 < xl <= pxl`

-For example `(d, sl, ll, xl)` could instantiated as:
+For example `(d, sl, ll, xl, psl, pll, pxl)` could instantiated as:
 ```
-(100, 2000, 7200000, 172800000)
+(100, 2000, 7200000, 172800000, 3600000, 172800000, 691200000)
 ```

 #### Message Cache Database

 Each cache database entry key is the dot-separated composition of the sender AID and the message ID taken from the SAID `d` field value of the message.
 This is represented as  `AID.MID`.
+Including the sender `AID` in the key enables convenient lookup and analysis of cache window usage based on sender AID.

 For example, `AID.MID` could be instantiated as:
 ```
 ECUQgqQBju1o4x1Ud-z2sL-uxLC5L3iBVD77d_MYbYGG.ELC5L3iBVD77d_MYbYGGCUQgqQBju1o4x1Ud-z2sL-ux
 ```

-The value of this database is a tuple of the following form:
-`(mdt, d, ml)` where:
+When creating a new cache, the value stored is a tuple of the form, `(mdt, d, ml, pml, xl, pxl)` where:
 `mdt` is the cached message datetime stamp `dt` field value.
 `d` is the network time server clock drift/skew in milliseconds taken from the cache-type table at the time of cache creation.
-`ml` is the lag used for MessageID-based cache window calculations.
-The value of `ml` is either `sl` or `ll`, taken from the cache-type database tuple at the time of cache creation.
+`ml` is either `sl` or `ll`, taken from the cache-type database tuple at the time of cache creation.
 The value of `sl` is used when the cache is for messages with either an attached-seal-reference or an attached-signature-single-key authenticator.
 The value of `ll` is used when the cache is for ExchangeID.MessagID cache windows with an attached-signature-multi-key authenticator.
+`pml` is either `psl` or `pll`, taken from the cache-type database tuple at the time of cache creation.
+The value of `psl` is used when the cache is for messages with either an attached-seal-reference or an attached-signature-single-key authenticator.
+The value of `pll` is used when the cache is for ExchangeID.MessagID cache windows with an attached-signature-multi-key authenticator.
+`xl` is set to `xl` from the cache-type database value.
+It is not a function of the message authenticator type.
+`pxl` is set to `pxl` from the cache-type database value.
+It is not a function of the message authenticator type.

-For example `(mdt, d, ml)` could be instantiated as:
+For example `(mdt, d, ml, pml, xl, pxl)` could be instantiated as:
 ```
-(2020-08-22T17:50:09.988921-01:00, 100, 2000)
+(2020-08-22T17:50:09.988921-01:00, 100, 2000, 3600000, 172800000, 691200000)
 ```

+When evaluating the accept cache window expression `[rdt-d-l, rdt+d]` (see above), the `l` value is taken from the `ml` value stored in the cache.
+When evaluating the prune cache window expression `[rdt-d-l, rdt+d]` (see above), the `l` value is taken from the `pml` value stored in the cache.
+When evaluating the exchange accept cache window expression `[xdt, xdt+xl]` (see above), the `xl` value is taken from the `xl` value stored in the cache.
+When evaluating the exchange prune cache window expression `[xdt, xdt+xl]` (see above), the `xl` value is taken from the `pxl` value stored in the cache

 #### Transactioned Message Cache Database

 Each cache database entry key is the dot-separated composition of sender AID, the exchange ID taken from the SAID `d` field of `xip` messages or the `x` field of `exn` messages, and the message ID taken from the `d` field of the `xip` or `exn` message.
 This is represented as  `AID.XID.MID`.
+Including the sender `AID` in the key enables convenient lookup and analysis of cache window usage based on sender AID.
+Including the `XID` indicates that its an exchange transaction cache entry.

 For example, `AID.XID.MID` could be instantiated as:
 ```
 ECUQgqQBju1o4x1Ud-z2sL-uxLC5L3iBVD77d_MYbYGG.EGCUQgqQBju1o4x1Ud-z2sL-uxLC5L3iBVD77d_MYbYG.ELC5L3iBVD77d_MYbYGGCUQgqQBju1o4x1Ud-z2sL-ux
 ```

 The value of this database is a tuple of the following form:
-`(mdt, xdt, d, ml, xl)` where:
+`(mdt, xdt, d, ml, pml, xl, pxl)` where:
 `mdt` is the cached message datetime stamp `dt` field value.
 `xdt` is the cached exchange transaction starting message datetime stamp `dt` field value.
 The starting message is the `xip` message.
 The starting message cache must have `xdt == mdt`.
 All the following `exn` messages with the same exchange ID as the starting `xip` must have `xdt <= mdt`.
 `d` is the network time server clock drift/skew in milliseconds taken from the cache-type table at the time of cache creation.
-`ml` is the lag used for MessageID-based cache window calculations (see above).
-The value of `ml` is either `sl` or `ll`, taken from the cache-type database tuple at the time of cache creation.
+`ml` is either `sl` or `ll`, taken from the cache-type database tuple at the time of cache creation.
 The value of `sl` is used when the cache is for messages with either an attached-seal-reference or an attached-signature-single-key authenticator.
-The value of `ll` is used when the cache is for `ExchangeID.MessageID` cache windows with an attached-signature-multi-key authenticator.
+The value of `ll` is used when the cache is for ExchangeID.MessagID cache windows with an attached-signature-multi-key authenticator.
-`xl` is the lag used for s for `ExchangeID.MessageID` cache window calculations (see above).
-The value of `xl` is taken from the `xl` element value from the cache-type table at the time of cache creation.
-This value is used for exchange transaction windows that include all messages with the same exchange ID.
+`pml` is either `psl` or `pll`, taken from the cache-type database tuple at the time of cache creation.
+The value of `psl` is used when the cache is for messages with either an attached-seal-reference or an attached-signature-single-key authenticator.
+The value of `pll` is used when the cache is for ExchangeID.MessagID cache windows with an attached-signature-multi-key authenticator.
+`xl` is set to `xl` from the cache-type database value.
+It is not a function of the message authenticator type.
+`pxl` is set to `pxl` from the cache-type database value.
+It is not a function of the message authenticator type.

-For example `(mdt, xdt, d, ml, xl)` could be instantiated as:
+For example `(mdt, xdt, d, ml, pml, xl, pxl)` could be instantiated as:
 ```
-(2020-08-22T17:50:09.988921-01:00, 2020-08-22T17:50:9.000000-01:00, 100, 2000, 3600000)
+(2020-08-22T17:50:09.988921-01:00, 2020-08-22T17:50:9.000000-01:00, 100, 2000, 3600000, 172800000, 691200000)
 ```

 #### Partially Signed Multi-Key Message Database